activenode/sketch-poc/README.md

 - [ ] Write a Test for the Topbar if you still have time

+## General Notes

+I'm not sure if I was supposed to add the `SF Pro Display` Font.
+I installed it now but on mac it's normally not available.

 ## Ideas to improve

 - since arrow-right = inverseX(arrow-left) probably we could simply get rid of one of it...